vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 There are two reasons for choosing a cross-encoder model over a bi-encoder for our synthetic fueled ranking model.

-* Cross-encoders are generally more effective than bi-encoders 2.
+* Cross-encoders are generally more effective than bi-encoders.
 * Updating the cross-encoder model weight does not require re-processing the document corpus.
 With bi-encoders using single vector representations, developers would have to re-process the document-side